If you ask “What is feeder fishing?” now is the time to find out!

 Within this post ill go over the types of feeder fishing you can try, the basic method behind feeder fishing, why everyone should know how to feeder fish and what you’ll need to get started.

-It really Isn’t difficult if you follow the simple steps in this guide.
+It isn’t difficult if you follow the simple steps in this guide.
 I can guarantee you’ll be well-informed after taking ten minutes to have a good read.

 Types of Feeder

-Large feeders obviously give you the chance to send out larger amounts of bait on each cast.
+Large feeders allow you to send out larger amounts of bait on each cast.

-The method feeder is a great tool for sending out micro pellets or ground bait packed around your feeder.
-Method feeders are my go to on any commercial carp fishing water and I’m sure the majority of anglers will be thinking the same.
+Method feeders are my go-to on any commercial carp fishing water, and I’m sure the majority of anglers will be thinking the same.

-If you are looking for an in-depth explanation into setting up your method feeder rig have a read at my step by step guide for setting up a method feeder rig.
+If you are looking for an in-depth explanation of setting up your method feeder rig, have a read at my step-by-step guide for setting up a method feeder rig.

 Open Ended Feeder